Cecilia-xu/Leetcode/747/Solution.md

     }
 }
 ```
+# Comparasion
-Note：1.
-There is no need to create a new variable maxNumber to make comparsion.
+1. There is no need to create a new variable maxNumber to store the number.
 Finding maxIndex is enough.
-2.There is no need to find the second largest number.
+2. There is no need to find the second largest number.
 Just compare it with twice of each element.
+If we